wso2/micro-integrator/doc/working-with-the-micro-integrator.md

 ### Deploying artifacts in the Micro Integrator profile

+WSO2 Micro Integrator allows you to perform all your integration needs with the use of ESB artifacts, which could be within a wide range of APIs, services, endpoints, tasks and so on.
+An artifact comprises of a set of configurations which defines the request/response flow where, the configuration is based on [Apache Synapse](http://synapse.apache.org/userguide/config.html).

-After creating your artifacts in an ESB Solutions Project via WSO2 EI Tooling, import the project as a Composite Application, and add the CAR file to the `<MI_HOME>/wso2/micro-integrator/repository/deployment/server/carbonapps` directory to deploy.
+WSO2 EI tool is specifically designed with the capability of designing, developing, testing and deploying artifacts required to perform your integration.
+You can develop your integration solution in an [ESB Solutions Project](https://docs.wso2.com/display/EI6xx/Working+with+EI+Tooling#WorkingwithEITooling-CreatinganESBSolutionProjectCreatinganESBSolutionProject) via WSO2 EI Tooling, import the project as a [Composite

-Restart the Micro Integrator profile after deploying the artifacts.
+Application](https://docs.wso2.com/display/ADMIN44x/Working+with+Composite+Applications), and add the CAR file to the `<MI_HOME>/wso2/micro-integrator/repository/deployment/server/carbonapps` directory to deploy.

+Note: WSO2 Micro Integrator does not support hot deployment.
+Therefore, you need to restart the Micro Integrator after copying the artifacts, in order to get them deployed.

 ### Configuring the Micro Integrator profile